Incremental Spatial and Spectral Learning of Neural Operators for Solving Large-Scale PDEs: Evaluations

 \subsection{Experimental Setup}

-We evaluate IFNO and its variants on 4 different datasets of increasing difficulty.
-We retain the structure of the original FNO which consists of stacking four Fourier convolution operator layers with the ReLU activation as well as batch normalization.
-More specifically for the time-dependent problems we use an RNN structure in time that directly learns in space-time.
-For all the datasets, the initial and coefficient conditions are sampled from Gaussian random fields \citep{nelsen2021random}.
+We evaluate iFNO and its variants on five different datasets of increasing difficulty.
+We retain the structure of the original FNO, which consists of stacking four Fourier convolution operator layers with the ReLU activation and batch normalization.
+More specifically, for the time-dependent problems, we use an RNN structure in time that directly learns in space-time\footnote{We share our code via \href{https://anonymous.4open.science/r/icml-ifno/}{an anonymous link here}.}.
+The initial and coefficient conditions are sampled from Gaussian random fields \citep{nelsen2021random} for all the datasets. \paragraph{Kolmogorov Flow:} We evaluate the models on a very challenging dataset of high-frequency Kolmogorov Flow.
+The Re5000 problem is the most challenging dataset we consider.
+It is governed by the 2D Navier-Stokes equation, with forcing $f(x) = \mathrm{sin}(nx_2) \hat{x}_1$, where $x_1$ is the unit vector and a larger domain size $[0,2\pi]$, as studied in \citep{li2021markov, kochkov2021machine}.
+More specifically, the Kolmogorov flow (a form of the Navier-Stokes equations) for a viscous, incompressible fluid,

+with initial condition $u(\cdot, 0)=u_0$ where $u$ denotes the velocity, $p$ the pressure, and $R e>0$ is the Reynolds number.
+It has an extremely high Reynolds number with $Re = 5000$.
+The resolution of this dataset is $128 \times 128$.
+We consider learning the evolution operator from the previous time step to the next based on 2D FNO.
+We also consider a variation of the dataset with a lower $Re$ value, which we call the Kolmogorov Flow problem.
+This resolution is fixed to be $256 \times 256$ to show high-frequency details.

+\textbf{Burgers' Equation}: A dataset of a non-linear PDE with various applications, including modeling the flow of a viscous fluid.

+\textbf{Darcy Flow}: The steady-state of the 2D Darcy Flow on the unit box, which is a second-order, linear, elliptic PDE.

+\textbf{2D and 3D Navier-Stokes Equation}: We consider solving a 2D+time Navier-Stokes equation using 2D FNO with an RNN structure in time or using the 3D FNO to do space-time convolution.
+The above dataset settings are similar to the settings in \citet{li_fourier_2021}, which are listed in the appendix.

+\paragraph{Methods} We present our results for each dataset where we consider four standard FNO baselines with different numbers of frequency modes $K=10,30,60,90$.
+For each dataset, all methods are trained with the same hyperparameters, including the learning rate, weight decay, and the number of epochs.
+Unless otherwise specified, we use the Adam optimizer to train for 500 epochs with an initial learning rate of 0.001, which is halved every 100 epochs, and weight decay is set to be 0.0005.
+For the re5000 dataset, we train for 50 epochs, and experiment details are explained in the Appendix.
+All experiments are run using NVIDIA$^{\circledR}$ Tesla$^{\circledR}$ V100/A100 GPUs, and we repeat each experiment with 3 different random seeds.
+We also test our incremental methods on Tensorized Factorized Neural Operators~\cite{kossaifi2023multi} by sweeping over different factorization schemes and ranks for the weights.

+\paragraph{Hyperparameter settings} We find iFNO is \emph{less sensitive} to the choice of hyperparameters across different datasets.
+This property allows the same iFNO architecture and hyperparameters to be directly applied to a wide range of problems without expensive parameter validation and without needing to set an appropriate $K$.
+Consequently, we use the same hyperparameters for all datasets, including the number of initial modes $K_0=1$, the number of buffer modes $b=5$, and the threshold $\alpha=0.99$.
+We also use a uniform threshold $\epsilon=0.001$ to determine whether the training progress is stalled in iFNO (Loss).